 This year the AOBS Oral Exam will be offered Saturday, Oct.
-19, at The Broadmoor, 1 Lake Ave., Colorado Springs, Colorado.
-Applications will open May 15, 2019.
+10, at the Sheraton San Diego Hotel and Marina, 1380 Harbor Island Dr., San Diego, CA. Applications will open May 15, 2020.

 Candidates taking the AOBS Oral Exam will be provided with patient cases detailing presenting problems and statements made by the patient, laboratory reports and radiographic studies appropriate to the etiology of the condition.
 Candidates will be asked to offer initial/suspected possible diagnoses, interpretation of labs and imaging studies, differential diagnosis, proposed treatment options, case management and possible troubleshooting.
 The exam will be designed to evaluate judgment processes and ability to solve clinical problems.
 In accordance with the AOBS Standards Review Committee, the Oral Exam process is reviewed by a psychometrician who determines the process to be psychometrically sound and defensible, and who follows the rules of practice established in the APA/AERA National Standards for Education and Psychological Testing.
 Pass and fail outcomes are based solely on the mastery of content displayed by the candidate.